zyfra/ebonite/docs/core.rst

 Ebonite Core
 ============

-This module is responsible for model understanding and model persisting.
+This module is responsible for model analysis and model persisting.
-If you just use vanilla ebonite, this is mainly what you are working with.
+If you use plain vanilla ebonite, this is mainly what you are working with.

-Main model understanding API abstractions are
+Main model analysis API abstractions are

-* :class:`~ebonite.core.analyzer.dataset.DatasetHook` - hook for dataset understanding
+* :class:`~ebonite.core.analyzer.dataset.DatasetHook` - hook for dataset analysis

 * :class:`~ebonite.core.objects.dataset_type.DatasetType` - dataset descriptor